exgalsky/exgaltoolkit/README.md

 # EXtra-GALactic Toolkit

-A toolkit for extra-galactic sky simulations with Lagrangian Perturbation Theory
+A toolkit for generating cosmological initial conditions using Lagrangian Perturbation Theory

 ## Overview

-This toolkit provides a framework for generating cosmological initial conditions using Lagrangian Perturbation Theory (LPT).
-The codebase implements core functionality for cosmological simulations with JAX acceleration and MPI support.
+ExGalToolkit provides functionality for generating cosmological initial conditions for N-body simulations.
+The toolkit implements Lagrangian Perturbation Theory calculations using JAX for computational efficiency and supports both analytical and CAMB-generated power spectra.

+**Key Features:**
+- JAX-based implementation with GPU acceleration support
+- Modular architecture with clean API separation
+- Numerical compatibility with existing implementations
+- CAMB power spectrum integration
+- Reproducible results with deterministic random number generation
+- Support for first and second-order LPT calculations

 ## Architecture

-The toolkit features a modular architecture with the following components:
+The toolkit provides a simplified API built around three core classes:

-### Core Modules
+### Core API Classes
-- **`exgaltoolkit.initial_conditions`** - IC generation classes (ICGenerator, ICWriter)
+- **`ICGenerator`** - Main class for initial conditions generation
+- **`CosmologicalParameters`** - Container for cosmological parameters (Ωₘ, H₀, σ₈, etc.)
+- **`CosmologyService`** - Handles power spectra and cosmological calculations

+### Internal Modules
+- **`exgaltoolkit.core`** - Core algorithms (FFTs, transfer functions, LPT calculations)
-- **`exgaltoolkit.cosmology`** - Cosmological parameters and services (CosmologyService, CosmologicalParameters)
+- **`exgaltoolkit.cosmology`** - Cosmological parameter handling and growth factors
-- **`exgaltoolkit.grid`** - Grid operations and LPT calculations (GridOperations, LPTCalculator)
+- **`exgaltoolkit.grid`** - Grid operations and LPT displacement calculations
-- **`exgaltoolkit.util`** - Utilities for MPI, JAX, and backend management
+- **`exgaltoolkit.util`** - Utilities for JAX backend configuration, timing, and logging

-- **`exgaltoolkit.mathutil`** - Mathematical utilities and random number generation
-- **`exgaltoolkit.data`** - Data files and resources
+### Implementation Details
+The toolkit has been refactored to use JAX for all numerical computations:
+- All arrays and operations use JAX for potential GPU acceleration
+- Maintains numerical compatibility with previous NumPy-based implementations
+- Modular design allows for easy extension and modification of individual components

 ## Installation